MarineYY/MARLIN/README.md

 MARLIN is evaluated on open-source datasets from Darpa and ASAL.
-We open the log parsing source code to the public in another repository.
-You can access it using the following links.[Link](https://github.com/MarineYY/DarpaASALLogParser.git)